-- Order that a Member Firm be ineligible for a prescribed period for registration or authorisation or a licence (for the practice of an activity requiring such registration, authorisation or licence) - Order that a Member Firm's registration or authorisation or licence be withdrawn (for the practice of any activity requiring such registration, authorisation or licence).
-The Tribunal may recommend that such registration, authorisation or licence not be reinstated for a specified period of time."
+- registration or authorisation or a licence (for the practice of an activity requiring such a certificate, registration, authorisation or licence); - h.
+Order that a Member's practising certificate or registration or authorisation or licence be withdrawn (for the practice of any activity requiring such a certificate, registration, authorisation or licence).
+The Tribunal may recommend that such a certificate, registration, authorisation or licence not be reinstated for a specified period of time.